Lyft expands tax-saving commuter benefits to all Lyft Line cities

 Lyft is hoping to make its Lyft Line commuter route service even more appealing by expanding commuter benefits, which allows riders to use pre-tax dollars via a benefits card from a number of providers to pay for their ride.
 This can result in savings of up to 35 percent vs. paying for the service the usual way.

 Lyft Line currently operates in 18 cities across the U.S., and Lyft says that in total around 42 percent of its users are using it for their daily commute, at least in part.
 Lyft Line is an attempt to capitalize on that, offering something with capacity for up to six passengers designed to pair riders going in the same direction.
-Lyft Shuttle, a more recent experiment, is a subset of Line that offers a similar ridehsharing model, but with fixed routes and more regular scheduling.
+Lyft Shuttle, a more recent experiment, is a subset of Line that offers a similar ridesharing model, but with fixed routes and more regular scheduling.

 -